vmvaughn/100-days-of-code/r1-log.md

 ### R1D3
 First worked on styling to center image and make it responsive to pass remaining 2 tests.
 Reset default margins/padding and added background colors to match FCC example.
 A bit more to finish styling so that this project is done.
 I'm not going to "over-cook" it.
 Make it pass tests, make it look good enough...and move on.

+### R1D4
+Added margins and paddings, changed to open-sans font from Google, adjusted font-weight for headings.
+Once I finish styling for "wrap-up" section and footer at page bottom I'll be ready to pass all tests and move on to next project.